sirech/emacs/README.markdown

 `C-u 0 M-x byte-recompile-directory`

 It is a good idea to apply this command to the _vendor_ and _elpa-to-submit_ folders.
-It is not necessary to do so for _elpa_, as they are already compiled. __Don't__ apply this to the common settings, like _bindings_, _misc_, or the _lang_ folder.
+It is not necessary to do so for _el-get-packages_, as they are already compiled. __Don't__ apply this to the common settings, like _bindings_, _misc_, or the _lang_ folder.
 If you change the .el file, the .elc might get outdated and emacs will be using the wrong file.

 ## Structure